-- 1. Open the rear door and remove the under cover (5). - 2.
-Gradually loosen the radiator cap (3) to release the internal pressure, and then remove the cap. - 3.
+- 1. Open the rear door and remove the under cover (5). - Gradually loosen the radiator cap (3) to release the internal pressure, and then remove the cap. - 3.
 Place a pan for catching the waste coolant under the drain plug (4), and then loosen the drain plug (4) to drain the coolant. - 4.
 Tighten the drain plug (4). - Add tap water to the radiator through the coolant fill port up to the top of the port.
 Take time and slowly add water, so that no air enters the radiator. - 6.
 Close the radiator cap (3). - 7.
 Start the engine and run it at a speed slightly above low idling.
-Raise the water temperature to at least 90°C (194°F), and then run the engine for about 10 minutes with the thermostat open.

-- Stop the engine, wait until the cooling water temperature becomes lower, and then remove the drain plug (4) to drain the water. - After draining, clean the cooling system using a cleaning agent.
+Raise the water temperature to at least 90°C (194°F), and then run the engine for about 10 minutes with the thermostat open. - Stop the engine, wait until the cooling water temperature becomes lower, and then remove the drain plug (4) to drain the water. - After draining, clean the cooling system using a cleaning agent.
 When using the cleaning agent, follow the instructions included with the agent. - 10.
 Repeat the steps 3 to 8 to rinse the cooling system. - 11.
-Tighten the drain plug (4). - Take time and slowly add the new coolant (mixture of antifreeze and tap water) to the radiator through the fill port until it is full. - 13.
+Tighten the drain plug (4).

+- 12. Add new coolant (mixture of antifreeze and tap water) up to the middle level of the coolant gauge (6) of the radiator (3). - 13.
 Close the radiator cap (3). - 14.
 Warm up the engine.
 Use the meters to check that there are no irregularities in the cooling system at this time. - 15.
 Increase the water temperature to at least 90°C (194°F).
-Then, run the engine for about 10 minutes with the thermostat open. - 16.
-Stop the engine, wait until the cooling water temperature becomes lower, and then check the level of coolant in the radiator. - If necessary, add cooling water until the radiator is full. - 17.
-Close the radiator cap (3). - Clean the interior of the reserve tank (1), and then add coolant to the upper limit (H) - When the coolant has been replaced, inspect the coolant level once again after operating the machine. - Once the machine is operated, the coolant is distributed throughout the entire system, resulting in the lower coolant level. - Replenish the cooling water that has been used.
+Then, run the engine for about 10 minutes with the thermostat open. - Stop the engine, wait until the cooling water temperature becomes lower, and then check the level of coolant in the radiator. - If necessary, add cooling water until the radiator is full. - 17.
+Close the radiator cap (3). - Clean the interior of the reserve tank (1), and then add coolant to the upper limit (H). - When the coolant has been replaced, inspect the coolant level once again after operating the machine.

+Once the machine is operated, the coolant is distributed throughout the entire system, resulting in the lower coolant level.

+Replenish the cooling water that has been used.